Associate Professor; Graduate Faculty; Undergraduate Instructor, University of Toronto Mississauga

 Other Significant Positions: General Editor, Complete Works of Margaret Cavendish (20 volumes, under contract with Punctum Books)

 Co-Director, Digital Cavendish (website and research repository, digitalcavendish.org)

-Medieval and Renaissance literature, including drama, poetry, and prose; medieval and early modern dramatic literature and theater practices; poetics; literature and science; literature and philosophy; the history of materialism; critical theory; post-structuralism.
+Teaching and Research Interests: Medieval and Renaissance literature, including drama, poetry, and prose; early modern women writers; literature and science; literature and philosophy; poetics; the history of materialism; critical theory; textual bibliography; editorial theory and practice

 Lucretius and Modernity: Epicurean Encounters Across Time and Disciplines.
 Ed.
 Jacques Lezra and Liza Blake.
 New York: Palgrave Macmillan, 2016. [edited collection]